International Adoption in Quebec: SASIE, Requirements, and Costs

 Authorization of prospective parents: No family can legally proceed with international adoption without the SASIE first authorizing their project.
 This authorization requires a completed psychosocial assessment from a recognized private assessor.

-Accreditation of bodies: All international adoptions in Quebec (except adoptions of relatives or citizens of the country of origin) must be facilitated through an organisme agréé — an accredited non-profit body authorized by the Ministry.
-The SASIE maintains and updates the list of authorized bodies and the countries they serve.
+Accreditation of bodies: International adoption generally proceeds through an organisme agréé — a certified non-profit body authorized by the Ministry — subject to limited exceptions and prior SASIE authorization.
+The SASIE maintains and updates the list of certified bodies and the countries they serve.

 Review of child proposals: When a foreign country proposes a child to a Quebec family, the SASIE reviews the child's medical and social file before the family is allowed to accept the match.
 This prevents families from accepting a match without full information about the child's background and health history.